 Once used to the specific HPFD dynamics that came with this trade I started to enjoy the challenge.
 I can even state confidently that my work, in general, has benefitted from this experience.

 Consistency pays off

 Life is a bigger and more complex phenomenon than work.
-For high performers and fast decision-makers, life can be lived as mainly consisting of work.
-When this starts to be conflicting on a deeper level of the human life experience and fast solutions increase the internal conflict, therapy might be the only way out.
-Delving into yourself without immediate clear results can feel counter intuitive for problem-solvers, but doing the delving with strategic therapeutic guidance will yield results.
+For high performers and fast decision-makers, life can be lived mainly consisting of work.
+When this starts to conflict on a deeper level of the human life experience and fast solutions increase the internal conflict, therapy might be the only way out.
+Delving into yourself without immediate clear results can feel counter-intuitive for problem-solvers, but doing the delving with strategic therapeutic guidance will yield results.